NikkyAI/libomv-java/libomv-core/trunk/README.txt

 libomv-gui has an extra dependency for the jogl libraries that get best installed as user libraries in the Eclipse Environment.
 More details to follow.
-For now jogl is not a critical part as the only program (AvatarViewer) that needs it not yet functional.
+For now jogl is not a critical part as the only program (AvatarViewer) that needs it, is not yet functional.

 Building the library and examples